pssc/ha-addon-lms/lms/DOCS.md

 ```
 #### Option: `local_packages` boolean

-Allows you to have additional locally installed packages from the package directory in the addon config, such as a nightly stable snapshot update.
+Allows you to have additional locally installed packages from the package directory in the app config, such as a nightly stable snapshot update.

 #### Option: `init_commands` (required may be empty)